Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 By Grant Stoddard

-Skin: It’s a waterproof, insulating barrier that protects us from harmful chemicals, extreme temperatures, and ultraviolet radiation from the sun.
-We’re quite literally covered in the stuff, meaning that our “cutaneous membrane” has the distinction of being the largest organ in the human body.
+Skin: It’s a waterproof, insulating barrier that protects us from all sorts of things, from harmful chemicals and extreme temperatures, to the ultraviolet radiation from the sun.
+You’re literally covered in the stuff, meaning that this “cutaneous membrane” has the distinction of being the largest organ in the human body.

-As it is, we lose around 1.5 lbs of dead skin cells each year, and it’s pretty common for us to play an active role in at least some of this process, perhaps persistently scratching a particular spot due to stress.
-At this level, skin-picking is an entirely normal grooming behavior.
-Excoriation disorder, on the other hand, is a repetitive behavior that involves the urge to pick at one’s skin, and can have significant physical and emotional consequences that impact people’s lives and well-being.
+Another interesting fact: You lose around 1.5 pounds of dead skin cells each year, and it’s pretty common to play an active role in at least some of this process—perhaps by scratching a particular spot due to stress, or plucking off the occasional hangnail.
+At this level, skin-picking can be entirely normal.
+Excoriation disorder, on the other hand, is a repetitive behavior that involves the urge to pick at your skin, and can have significant physical and emotional consequences that impact your life and well-being.

 This article explores the connection between compulsive skin picking, ADHD, and anxiety.
-We’ll also touch upon the fact that, while skin picking can be associated with these conditions, when it interferes in your day-to-day life, it may also be a body-focused repetitive behavior, or BFRB.
-We’ll round things out by offering some info about effective ways to stop excoriation disorder, whatever its underlying cause may be.
+We’ll also look at whether skin picking might interfere so much with your day-to-day life that it could be considered a body-focused repetitive behavior, or BFRB.
+And perhaps most importantly, we’ll offer some effective ways to free yourself from excoriation.

 Understanding skin picking

-Let’s look at some of those causes, starting with the condition that around one in 12 Americans will experience during their lifetimes: attention deficit hyperactivity disorder, or ADHD.
+Let’s look at some of those causes, starting with a condition that around one in 12 Americans will experience during their lifetimes: attention deficit hyperactivity disorder, or ADHD.

 ADHD is a neurodevelopmental disorder characterized by inattention, hyperactivity, and impulsivity.
 The underlying impulsivity and hyperactivity associated with ADHD can contribute to skin-picking behaviors.
 Indeed, research has shown that skin-picking commonly appears in people with the disorder